Levels Of Care & Treatment Services At Ohio Recovery Center

-How A Detox Program Works
+How Our Detox Program Works

-During detox, a team of medical professionals will help you safely and slowly stop using drugs with minimal withdrawal symptoms.
-They may prescribe medications to treat certain symptoms, such as sleep aids or anti-nausea medications.
+During detox, our team of medical professionals will help you safely and slowly stop using drugs with minimal withdrawal symptoms.
+As a detox patient, treatment teams will see you in your living quarters to maximize comfort and safety.

 What Happens Next?

-In most cases, medical detox is only the first part of addiction treatment.
+In most cases, medical detox is only the first part of your addiction treatment at ORC.
 That’s because it only addresses the physical effects of addiction.